MethodsAndPractices/vsteam/README.md

 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/6)from [Michel Perfetti](https://github.com/miiitch) which included the following:

-- Added serviceEndpoint parameters to Add-AzureRMServiceEndpoint cmdlet: if the serviceEndPoint parameters are not specified, the Automatic mode is used
+- Added serviceEndpoint parameters to Add-VSTeamAzureRMServiceEndpoint cmdlet: if the serviceEndPoint parameters are not specified, the Automatic mode is used
 - The _trackProgress function was changed too to reflect the return code of the api (https://www.visualstudio.com/en-us/docs/integrate/api/endpoints/endpoints)
 - The URL in the payload changed to https://management.azure.com